Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-Opened 1996 — the original Oia luxury hotel, the property whose cliff-edge infinity pool became the most-photographed hotel pool in Greece, and the reference point every Oia property built after has been measured against.
-35 suites cut into the cliff face, three pools (one with the famous overhang), the Mikrasia restaurant.
+Opened 1996 — one of Oia's original luxury hotels, the cliff-cut cubist style the whole village built after has been measured against.
+35 suites cut into the cliff face, three infinity pools (one with the famous overhang), and Botrini's Santorini, the fine-dining room by Michelin chef Ettore Botrini.
 Leading Hotels of the World member since the beginning.
 The classical Oia luxury stay.

 What it's known for